grassator/bdd-for-c/README.md

 in a compilation error.

-Use `spec("some functionality")` to group a set of expectations and setup/teardown code together and give the unit a name (in this case "some functionality").
+Use `spec("some functionality")` to group a set of expectations and setup/teardown code together, and to give the unit a name (in this case "some functionality").
 This will be used for test reporting.

 ### it